Papannapet Samsthanam

-Raja of Papannapet or Papannapet Samsthanam was vassal of Nizam of Hyderabad, India.
+Raja of Papannapet or Papannapet Samsthanam was a semi-sovereign dynasty coming from the times of late/post-Kakatiyas and vassal of Nizam of Hyderabad, India.
 It was part of the undivided Medak district of Telangana state.
 The rulers of this Samsthanam had marital relations with famous Gadwal Samsthanam.
 Popular rulers of Samsthanam were Rai Bagan Maharani Shankaramma and Raja Sadashiva Reddy.